f1

 A technical look at Silverstone: high-speed flow, setup compromises, tyre loads and why the British Grand Prix produces distinctive wheel-to-wheel racing.

-Aerial view of the Imola circuit showing flowing sequence of corners and narrow track width
+Aerial view of Monza circuit showing long straights and trees surrounding the track

 Related article